grz0zrg/fas/README.md

 * tanh waveshaping (Wave 1 / Wave 2 : B component [0, 1] / A component [0, 1))
 * signal foldover (A component [0, 3])
 * convolver (A component integer part; Note : require huge amount of processing power with high amount of partials)
+* noise (B added white noise factor to sine wave phase, maximum defined by command-line parameter)

 Any combination of these can be applied to each partials with real-time parameters change.
 This feature may allow to easily add character to the additive sound.

-FAS allow to add some amount of white noise to the phase of each sine waves, this may result in enhancement of noisy sounds.
-Disabled when `PARTIAL_FX` is defined.
+Partials effects can be disabled to speed up additive synthesis (or if FAS doesn't make use of Soundpipe), phase noise is then available when `BANDLIMITED_NOISE` is defined and can also be turned off.

 #### RGBA interpretation